National Museum of Denmark Visitor Guide

 • 🏠 Facilities: The Children’s Museum is the main family asset, and lockers plus on-site food make it easier to travel light.

-• 💡 Engagement: Let kids look for one object per era — a horse, a ship, a sword, a crown — so the chronology feels like a game instead of a lecture.
+• 💡 Engagement: Let kids look for one object per era, including a horse, a ship, a sword, a crown.
+So the chronology feels like a game instead of a lecture.

 • 🎒 Logistics: Arrive close to opening, pack light, and use a carrier if you want the smoothest route through the busiest rooms.